fsau/tinyHeartBeat/README.md

 ## Description

-Tiny servo controller for HeartBeat project using a ATtiny13A microcontroller.
+Tiny servo controller for HeartBeat project using a ATtiny13A 8-pin microcontroller.

-It reads the analog value of pin B3 for beat frequency adjustment.
-Outputs pulsed signals for controlling 3 independent hobby servomotors.
+It reads the analog value of pin B3 for hear rate adjustment.
+Outputs pulsed signals for controlling 3 hobby servos on pins B0, B1 and B2.

 ## Building